-Here are five things to consider when creating a disaster communication team and plan for your organization.
+Here are five things to consider when creating a crisis communications team and plan for your organization.

-2. Train Everyone on the Disaster Communications Team
+2. Prepare Everyone on the Crisis Communications Team

 4. Develop a Communications Tree for Employees

-5. Incorporate Disaster Communications Into Onboarding and Team Meetings
+5. Incorporate Crisis Communications Planning into the Onboarding Process and Team Meetings

 The safety and well-being of employees should be ingrained in your organizational culture.
 For example: